pavloo/config_py/README.md

 ```

 ### Basic usage
-This package provides a cli for scaffolding configuration setup.
+This package provides a CLI for scaffolding configuration setup.
 Assuming you have a Python package called `my_package` given the next directory structure:
 ```
 \-- project
     +-- my_package